jsenv/core/readme.md

 # Presentation

 `@jsenv/core` was first created to be able to write tests that could be executed in different browsers and even Node.js.
-As a result it is a tool capable to execute js inside browsers and Node.js.
+As a result it is a tool capable of executing any js file in browsers and Node.js.

-`@jsenv/core` cover core needs of a JavaScript project:
+`@jsenv/core` covers core needs of a JavaScript project:

 - A developer friendly environment with livereloading
-- A function to build files for production when you're done developing
+- A function to build files for production
 - A function to run your test files for non regression.

 > Note that it can be used only as a test runner.
 Or only to build files for production.
 However using it entirely is simpler for you, prefer this if you can.

-Jsenv integrates seamlessly with standard html, css and js.
-It can be configured to work with things that are not part of web standards such as TypeScript or React.
+Jsenv integrates naturally with standard html, css and js.
+It can be configured to work with non-standard approaches such as TypeScript or React.

 # Testing

 Testing can be described as: executing many files in parallel and report how it goes.

+Here is a simplified example showing how you can test your code using jsenv:

+- Create a test file
+- Write js inside
+- Create a file to configure and run your test file
+- Run it and see colorful logs in your terminal!

 <details>
   <summary>Math.max.test.html</summary>